 7 February – 3 March 2012

-“Kevin Jackson’s five actors capture well the paranoia, campery and first confident self-knowledge of these courageous activists … The Temperamentals is a complex tapestry of historic and personal narratives” Stage Whispers
+“Kevin Jackson’s five actors capture well the paranoia, campery and first confident self-knowledge of these courageous activists … A complex tapestry of historic and personal narratives” Stage Whispers

 “Told with an injection of humour, honesty and with wonderful acting from all, make sure this is on the top of your Mardi Gras To Do list.”
 Alternative Media Group